phamt6/aiven-mysql-sandbox/sequelize.md

 - [fs](https://www.npmjs.com/package/fs)
 - [mysql2](https://www.npmjs.com/package/mysql2)

-## Requirements
-In order to make the most out of this guide, you are expected have some previous experience working with Javascript, general understanding of relational database.
-You will also need to install NodeJS on your working machine, create a free Aiven account to host your MySQL service.
-Further setup instructions for getting started with Aiven can be found from [Aiven Help](https://help.aiven.io/en/articles/2820646-getting-started-with-aiven-for-mysql)

 ## Project structure setup
 Initialize a new Node project is easy by running the command `npm init` within your Terminal, answer all of the questions and you are good to move on.
-The `npm` commands helps us to setup our project folder with the provided information from your answers, you will notice a new file has been created under your project folder as `package.json`, the content of which should look somewhat as in the following
+The `npm` commands helps us to setup our project folder with the provided information from your answers, a new file has been created under your project folder as `package.json`, the content of which should look somewhat as in the following

 ![image](./img/package-json-init.png)